This document is obsolete and has been replaced by Code of Practice 44, The storage of gas cylinders.

 Provides information on best practice for users of medical gas cylinders when they are connecting approved medical equipment to gas cylinders.
 It provides advice on non-pressure regulated cylinder valves, the selection of a suitable seal and the correct procedure for the preparation of connections prior to fitting them to a cylinder.Go To Download Page

-The UK has implemented the Producer Responsibility Obligations (Packaging Waste) Regulations and the Packaging (Essential Requirements) Regulations (as amended).
-This Guidance Note provides advice on the obligations necessary when procuring refillable steel gas cylinders for companies to comply with these Regulations.Go To Download Page
+Provides advice on the obligations necessary when procuring refillable steel gas cylinders for companies to comply with the Producer Responsibility Obligations (Packaging Waste) Regulations and the Packaging (Essential Requirements) Regulations.Go To Download Page

 This document covers the supply of medical oxygen for domiciliary use, supplied to patients in their home, care home or other domiciliary facility.
 It includes advice to patients and carers, as well as healthcare professionals, on the initial actions to take should an incident occur with medical oxygenGo To Download Page